apache/couchdb/INSTALL.Unix.md

             --group --gecos \
             "CouchDB Administrator" couchdb

-On Mac OS X you can use the Workgroup Manager to create users.
-Links to download the Workgroup Manager vary by OS version; search Apple's support site to find the download appropriate for your system.
+On Mac OS X you can use the Workgroup Manager to create users up to version 10.9, and dscl or sysadminctl after version 10.9.
+Search Apple's support site to find the documentation appropriate for your system.
+As of recent versions of OS X, this functionality is also included in Server.app, available through the App Store only as part of OS X Server.

 You must make sure that: